 Unmapped reads refer to those reads that map nowhere on the reference genome.
 Sequence alignment algorithms typically dump the entire set of unmapped reads into a separate bin or file for easy downstream analysis.

 Unmapped reads are often ignored or discarded without further analysis.
 However, there may be gold, or junk(!), in the set of unmapped reads.
 If you want to spend some time analyzing them more fully, here are some reasons we save unmapped reads after sequence alignment is complete.

-- Incomplete reference genome.
-For bacterial sequence alignments we generally recommend using fully-assembled, finished and hopefully well-annotated reference genomes.
+For bacterial sequence alignments, we generally recommend using fully assembled, finished, and hopefully well-annotated reference genomes.
 Occasionally, you may have reason to run sequence alignments against partially sequenced reference genomes (i.e. contigs, scaffolds, etc.).
 This may generate a set of unmapped reads.
 The sequenced sample will include reads from the entire sample bacterial genome.
 Some reads in the sample will map to nothing in the reference, as the reference is incomplete and missing those complimentary reads.
 Depending on your project goals, this may be acceptable, in which case the unmapped reads can be ignored.

-- Misassembled reference genome.
-In some fairly rare cases the reference genome itself may be misassembled, in which case a subset of sample reads may not align properly to the misassembled regions.
-Current de novo assembly algorithms, reference guided assembly algorithms and other methods (short-read/long-read hybrid assemblies, etc.) are generally quiet good for bacterial sized genomes.
+In some fairly rare cases, the reference genome itself may be misassembled, in which case a subset of sample reads may not align properly to the misassembled regions.
+Current de novo assembly algorithms, reference-guided assembly algorithms, and other methods (short-read/long-read hybrid assemblies, etc.) are generally quite good for bacterial-sized genomes.
 So it’s probably unlikely that deposited reference genomes are misassembled, but we should nevertheless keep this in mind.